svcheng/Facial-Expression-Changepoint-Detection/README.md

 ---

-> Note: When rerunning the program, the virtual environment need not be recreated (skip step 2.b).
+> Note: When rerunning the program, the virtual environment need not be recreated (skip step 2.b and 2.d).
 Rerunning the program will overwrite the existing contents of the output folder.